-The next time you go out to eat, pay close attention to the menu – it could deliver your next marketing strategy.
+The next time you go out to eat, pay close attention to the menu – the psychology at play could deliver your next marketing strategy.

 In fact, once you select what you plan to order, take a few seconds to consider…